Larus californicus californicus, L. c. albertaensis

 - High counts: 82, mostly adults, at Lake McConaughy 22 Apr 1994, and 27 there 17 Apr 1997.

-Summer: Breeding occurs close to Nebraska at several sites in northeastern Colorado; no estimate of breeding pairs was given by Wickersham (2016), but up to 1500 pairs of the nominate race californicus were nesting at Riverside Reservoir in Weld Co around 2000 (Mark Robbins, pers. comm.).
+Summer: Breeding occurs close to Nebraska at several sites in northeastern Colorado; no estimate of breeding pairs was given by Wickersham (2016), but up to 1500 pairs of the nominate race californicus were nesting at Riverside Reservoir in Weld Co around 2000 (Mark Robbins, personal communication).
 Breeding also occurs in northern South Dakota (Tallman et al 2002).
 In Colorado, islands are used for nesting (Andrews and Righter 1992); the lack of islands at Lake McConaughy may obviate breeding there.
 Because of the proximity of these breeding colonies to Nebraska, we presume that most summer records at Lake McConaughy are of californicus.

 - High counts: 151 at Lake McConaughy 24 Aug 2007, 148 there 4-11 Aug 1996, and 148 there 5 Nov.